PASSPORT AND VISA

 Passport valid for at least 6 months is required upon arrival in Laos.

-Check here for detailed information of passports and visa to Laos (link to webpage - Laos visa).
+Check here for detailed information of passports and visa to Laos.

-Most of the year is hot and humid.
+The year round is hot and humid.
 Laos enjoys a tropical climate with two distinct seasons.
 The rainy season is from the beginning of May to the end of September, and the dry season is from October through April.
 The yearly average temperature is about 28°C, rising to a maximum of 38°C during April and May.

 Medical and dental facilities are mostly operated by the government.
 Private clinics and pharmacies are available in the major cities..
-Medicines from France, USA, Russia, Thailand, and China are widely available in most pharmacies.
+Medicines from France, USA, Russia, Thailand, and China are widely sold in almost pharmacies.

 The usual voltage is 220V, 50Hz.